BlackRock to add bitcoin as eligible investment to two funds

 Earlier this month, Bitcoin BTC=BTSP, the world's most popular cryptocurrency, hit a record high of $40,000, rallying more than 900% from a low in March and having only just breached $20,000 in mid-December.

-A BlackRock spokesperson declined to comment beyond the filings when contacted by Reuters.

-(Reporting by Radhika Anilkumar and Bhargav Acharya in Bengaluru; Editing by Arun Koyyur)
+(Reporting by David Randall; Additional reporting by Radhika Anilkumar and Bhargav Acharya in Bengaluru; Editing by Arun Koyyur and Lisa Shumaker)

 ((Radhika.Anilkumar@thomsonreuters.com; +91 8067490824;))